Each Congress, FP4A develops a policy agenda that guides our advocacy and helps our community to hold Congress accountable.

 Fighting CorruptionCorruption is a global enterprise that threatens our values and interests, contributing to human, economic, and political insecurity around the world and here at home.

 Gender EqualityWomen and girls face significant obstacles to their full and equal participation in society, which undermine their own well-being and threaten global peace and security.
-More American leadership is needed to advance gender equity, shift the status quo, and produce better outcomes for our world's women and girls.
+More American leadership is needed to advance gender equality, shift the status quo, and produce better outcomes for our world's women and girls.

 The health and safety of the American people is directly connected to the health and safety of people around the world.
 Strong U.S. leadership on global health is needed to effectively promote our values, strengthen global security and prosperity, combat the influence of our adversaries and competitors.